All downhill

 Depending on the situation, all downhill can have a positive or a negative meaning.

-For example, imagine that you have just joined a new company and the training period is both long and extremely challenging.
-Once you get through the hard part, however, the job will become much easier.
+For example, imagine that you have just joined a new company, and the training period is long and extremely challenging.

-In a situation such as this, you can say, “I need to survive the training period, and it’ll be all downhill from there.”
-Going downhill is easy.
+In such a situation, you can say, “I need to survive the training period, and it’ll be all downhill from there.”

 Next, we’ll move along to the negative meaning of all downhill.

-You’ve probably heard about the ongoing public relations disaster that a particular airline in the United States is experiencing.
+You’ve probably heard about the ongoing public relations disaster a particular airline in the United States is experiencing.

 Police violently removed a paying passenger from a plane for no understandable reason.

-People have started to boycott that airline.
 Also, the stock has dropped in value, and at least one person is suffering from physical trauma.

 Until the moment that person was removed from the plane, it was business as usual for the airline.